rannn505/child-shell/docs/api/Shell/addCommand.md

 #### Returns

-[Promise] - A promise that resolves with the array of commands currently in the pipeline, or rejects with an error.
+[Promise] - A promise that fulfills with the array of commands currently in the pipeline, or rejects with an error.

 #### Example